Boris-Em/BEMSimpleLineGraph/CONTRIBUTING.md

 ## Contributing
 This document lays out exactly how you can contribute to BEMSimpleLineGraph.
 All contributions are welcome and appreciated.
 Thanks for contributing!

+### Questions
+The best way to ask questions is through [StackOverflow](http://www.stackoverflow.com) using the [BEMSimpleLineGraph tag](http://stackoverflow.com/questions/tagged/bemsimplelinegraph).
+StackOverflow questions are highly discoverable, viewed by an active and massive community of programmers, and incredibly reapplicable.
+If another developer using BEMSimpleLineGraph runs into the same question, it is to their advantage to find it on StackOverflow rather than via GitHub issues.

+We would like to keep GitHub issues strictly for bugs, feature requests, enhancements, etc. You can [ask your question right here](http://stackoverflow.com/questions/ask).
+Make sure to add the correct tags.

 ### Issues (Bugs, Enhancements, Features)
 The best way to report **issues** (e.g. bugs, glitches, problems, etc.) and **feature requests** (e.g. improvements, new features, API changes, etc.) with BEMSimpleLineGraph is by submitting an issue.